 - Runway Shoulders Runway 14/32 currently lacks the required 25-foot paved shoulders.
-If the Runway 14/32 was retained for RDC III or IV, 25-foot shoulders would be added. - ★ ROFA The ROFA design standard for RDC III and IV is 800 feet wide, centered about the runway centerline, and extends 1,000 feet beyond each runway end.
+It is recommended that 25-foot shoulders be added to the runway. - ROFA The ROFA design standard for RDC III and IV is 800 feet wide, centered about the runway centerline, and extends 1,000 feet beyond each runway end.
 Currently, the ROFA contains part of Robin Hood Road and the airport access road.
-As mentioned in Chapter 4, Runway 14/32 would be considered A-I or B-II moving forward.
-If Runway 14/32 remains in operation, the ROFA is still impacted by public roads.
+An FAA MOS is recommended for this condition while the runway remains in use.